-*170 report downloads in the first month, mostly qualified prospects, but also including an adviser on EVs to the Committee on Climate Change
+*170 report downloads in the first month, mostly qualified prospects in local government and construction, but also including an adviser on EVs to the Committee on Climate Change

 *Report sent to hundreds of prospects already on Connected Kerb’s radar

-*The two webinars attracted over 115 key decision makers from local authorities, with over a quarter actively engaging with the content via the Q&A
+*Two webinars for English and Scottish Local Authorities attracted over 115 key decision makers, with many actively engaging with the content presented

 *The media launch generated wide ranging trade coverage, including in The Engineer, New Civil Engineer, Fleet World, Connected Car, Power Engineering International, Smart Energy, Current News, and Energy Live.